 Ceiling fans provide a cooling effect via wind chill.
 When cool air passes over you, it allows your body to shed more heat, cooling you without actually changing the temperature.
 The cooler the air is, the more the wind-chill effect becomes; therefore, ceiling fans and air-conditioning units benefit each other by making the other more efficient.

 The wind-chill effect generated by ceiling fans at room temperature averages about four degrees Fahrenheit.
 This allows you to turn up the thermostat on summer days by a few degrees, and not feel any warmer.
 By setting a slightly warmer temperature, your air conditioner can work less hard, allowing it to run less and making it more efficient.
 Since a ceiling fan uses very little electricity, and you only have to turn it on when you are in the room, the result can be considerably lower electric bills.

 Ceiling fans can also help in the winter.
 Warm air naturally rises, but if you reverse the fan’s direction, it will pull the cooler air collecting near the floor up to the ceiling, while forcing the warm air near the ceiling to come back down to your level, thereby making your heating system more efficient in warming rooms.

-If you have any questions about ceiling fans, or would like to learn other easy ways to improve energy efficiency, contact us at Roth Heating & Cooling, Plumbing & Electrical.
+If you have any questions about ceiling fans, or would like to learn other easy ways to improve energy efficiency, contact us at Roth Heating & Cooling, Plumbing, Electrical, Drain Services.